Heleonix/heleonix/README.md

         from.items="items"
         to.items="selectedItems"
         add.template="CustomAddButton - for exactly the control with the 'add' name" Button.template="CustomAddButton - for all buttons in this control.
-What if some control has name 'Button'?" subControlName.Button.template="CustomAddButton - for all buttons in the 'subControlName' control" add.text="@Buttons.add | converter1"
+If there is a control with name 'Button' and Button control, handle it as an error" subControlName.Button.template="CustomAddButton - for all buttons in the 'subControlName' control" add.text="@Buttons.add | converter1"
         add.clicked="activity1"